Signed in as:

 How do teachers and schools fit into what you are doing?

-We work in partnership with schools, engaging principals and selecting a teacher to oversee the program and guide student coaches.
-We also seek support from school PTO/As and parents.
+Our programs work in collaboration with schools.
+Every step of the way, we work to engage the support of school principals and select a teacher at the school to oversee the program and guide the student coaches.
+We also look for support from school parents and PTAs.

 What is the significance of your logo?